|Poetry in English||Poetry in Translation||Culture News||About Us||Write to Us|

 In 1988, Israel's parliament debated one work which incensed Israelis who saw an attack on the existence of the Jewish state -- though Darwish said he wanted an end only to their occupation of the West Bank and Gaza Strip: "So leave our land.
 Our shore, our sea.
 Our wheat, our salt, our wound," he had written.

 "Take your portion from our blood and go away."

 In 2000, an Israeli minister proposed adding Darwish to the school curriculum -- but the proposal went no further.

-Darwish served on the executive committee of the PLO but broke with Arafat when the two disagreed over the 1993 Israel.on establishing a Palestinian state alongside
+Darwish served on the executive committee of the PLO but broke with Arafat when the two disagreed over the 1993 Oslo accords on establishing a Palestinian state alongside Israel.

 Fifteen years on, negotiations appear to most observers to be going nowhere.
-Violence, a split between Abbas and his Islamist rivals in Israeli settlement in the West Bank leave few Palestinians hopeful of a viable state.and continued
+Violence, a split between Abbas and his Islamist rivals in Gaza and continued Israeli settlement in the West Bank leave few Palestinians hopeful of a viable state.

 Last month, Darwish, a heavy smoker who had twice before undergone major heart surgery, spoke to Reuters of his fading health and his gloomy assessment of the world he would leave.

 His last works are imbued with a sarcastic humor and a sense of both Israelis and Palestinians, however antagonistic, bound irredeemably together to share an uncertain future.